activityworkshop/Murmeli/README.md

 * The messages view doesn't yet have any sorting or paging options, it just shows all messages with the newest first.
 * It's not yet clear whether each message has been 'read' or is 'unread'.
 * Search results are not yet highlighted.
-* The punch-card now has added punch.
+* The punch-card now has added punch (but github doesn't show punch-cards any more).

 Given the problems which were caused by the use of Mongo as a database, it was necessary to replace it with a different, simpler solution.
 This may not provide all the power of Mongo's